 "Sex is what defines you." #NoWonderMeToo

 "Homosexual sex is wonderful and must never be criticised." #NoWonderMeToo

 And now, is not social media telling us:

-"If you don't send me a nude pic, you don't love me!" #NoWonderMeToo
+"Send me a nude pic - or you don't love me!" #NoWonderMeToo

 Though male sexual predation is nothing new,

 with their attitude of "snigger, snigger! wink, wink!",

 From the 1960s it became not only acceptable

 but an expectation.

 Acknowledgements: Bruce Wearne, Paulo Ribiero, Rich Graydanus, David Koyzis helped with useful comments.